Secondhand fashion: Luxury labels' future is in shoppers' closets | DW | 15.03.2021

 Secondhand is expected to claim the second largest market share after off-price, while department stores are expected to lose market share

-Despite the promise that the resale sector holds, Kering's pivot towards Vestiaire Collective remains far from universal.
+Despite the promise that the resale sector holds, Kering's pivot towards resale remains far from universal.
 Fashion houses like Hermès and Chanel are still opposed to even selling their most iconic leather goods online, let alone partnering with resale parties.

 To these more traditionally-minded houses, the rise of resale continues to feel like a loss of control over items.
 Chanel is currently embroiled in a lengthy court battle with resale platform The RealReal, alleging false advertising and the sale of counterfeit bags.
 The iconic fashion house claims that its stores are the only places qualified to sell authentic Chanel.